 I’ve been out on the lake before in various tour boats and even a bit above it in a 4-seater plane, but this summer I got to enjoy the lake from a friend’s sailboat.
-My friends Christine and Bill invited us out for a day on the lake.
+My friends Christine and Bill invited us out on the lake for a day of Chicago sailing.
 I couldn’t say ‘yes’ fast enough.

 “I’m on a boat!”